 So, let’s get down to business.
-I thought that this was all going to be hard, but in fact, it was quite easy.
-So don’t be afraid, even if mistakes are made they can be corrected easily, well at least if you are on DigitalOcean, or have backups.
+I thought that this was all going to be hard, but in fact, it was effortless.
+So don’t be afraid, even if mistakes are made, they can be corrected easily, well, at least if you are on DigitalOcean, or have backups.

 step is to redirect people from your previous domain to your new one.
-This is easily done if you use CloudFlare to manage your DNS.
+This is easily done if you use Cloudflare to manage your DNS.
 Just create a Page Rule to redirect visitors from your old domain to your new one.
-The beauty of this is that you don’t even need a server running with nginx or apache in order to redirect visitors if you use CloudFlare you just have to own the domain.
+The beauty of this is that you don’t even need a server running with nginx or Apache to redirect visitors if you use Cloudflare you just have to own the domain.
 And how long do you have to redirect?
 FOREVER.
-If you need help in how to set up Page Rules on CloudFlare feel free to leave a comment below, but it’s pretty straight forward 🙂
+If you need help in how to set up Page Rules on Cloudflare feel free to leave a comment below, but it’s pretty straightforward 🙂

 And you are all up and running.
 You have successfully swapped your domain name and the server, all while keeping WordPress the same.
 All that is left, if you care about SEO (and you should care), is to let Google know (no one cares about Bing) that you have swapped addresses, and you can do this via the Google Change of Address tool.
 If you have any question regarding this step, also feel free to ask 🙂